Professor Allen Woll (Ex. 6670/6671 or awoll@camden.rutgers.edu)

 Assigned Books: Erik Barnouw, Tube of Plenty (TOP)

-Frederick Wasser, Veni, Vidi, Video: The Hollywood Empire and the
+Frederick Wasser, Veni, Vidi, Video: The Hollywood Empire and the VCR

 Minow and Lamay, Abandoned in the Wasteland